We may receive compensation when you use Coinbase. This post contains affiliate links. Disclosure.

 You will then be directed to fill in your personal information.

-After filling out this information, you’ll be require to submit a photo ID.
+After filling out this information, you’ll be required to submit a photo ID.

-You can upload a driver’s license or other photo ID, and can upload with a webcam, a mobile camera, or a file upload.
-You will be required to upload a clear photo of the front and back of the idea.
-The photo verification may take a few minutes.
+You can upload a driver’s license or other photo ID with a webcam, a mobile camera, or a file upload.

 Once your photo ID is verified, the ID verification process should be complete.